Malaysia–United States relations: History

 Thomas Bradley Harris (standing left) and Joseph William Torrey (sitting right), both are the first US merchants to establishing presence in present-day Malaysian Borneo.

-The United States has a long commercial interest in Malaysia, dating back since the 1800s when the territories now part of the Southeast Asian country were part of the British Empire.
-While Malaysia through Malaya only established a diplomatic presence in the US beginning from 1957, the US had consular posts in Malaya and commercial interests in northern Borneo since the 1800s.
-In 1850, the US recognised the status of Kingdom of Sarawak which was established by an Englishman named James Brooke as an independent state.
-US merchants Torrey and Harris through the American Trading Company of Borneo had a tract of land in north western of Borneo, which was however sold to Baron von Overbeck in 1876.
+The United States has a long commercial interest in Malaysia, dating back to the 1800s when the territories now part of the Southeast Asian country were part of the British Empire.
+While Malaysia through Malaya only established a diplomatic presence in the US beginning in 1957, the US had consular posts in Malaya and commercial interests in northern Borneo since the 1800s.
+In 1850, the US recognised the status of the Kingdom of Sarawak which was established by an Englishman named James Brooke as an independent state.
+US merchants Torrey and Harris through the American Trading Company of Borneo had a tract of land in the north west of Borneo, which was however sold to Baron von Overbeck in 1876.
 The US further appointed a consul in George Town in 1918 and established additional consular posts in Kuala Lumpur in 1948 and Kuching in 1968.
-The modern ties between Malaysia and the US are generally warm with the US had supported Malaysia during the Indonesia–Malaysia confrontation, an armed conflict arising from Indonesian opposition to the formation of Malaysia, marking the beginning of US direct involvement in the political affairs of Malaysia.
-Earlier during the World War II, the US played a role in the liberation of Southeast Asia from Japanese occupation especially in the liberation of Borneo as the island is located close to the Commonwealth of the Philippines, which is a protectorate of the latter.
+The modern ties between Malaysia and the US are generally warm, with the US having supported Malaysia during the Indonesia–Malaysia confrontation, an armed conflict arising from Indonesian opposition to the formation of Malaysia, marking the beginning of US direct involvement in the political affairs of Malaysia.
+Earlier, during World War II, the US played a role in the liberation of Southeast Asia from Japanese occupation, especially in the liberation of Borneo as the island is located close to the Commonwealth of the Philippines, which is a protectorate of the latter.
 During the Malayan Emergency, the Malayan government and the British colonialists received aid from the United States to suppress the communist independence rebellion.